vielhuber/stringhelper/README.md

 ## usage
 ```
-despite is not recommened to use the @-operator in php,
-in some cases (where you know what you do and expect) it can be very helpful.

 // if you want to check if variable "exists" in a natural way:
 if( @__x($var) ) { ... }